Some people with early breast cancer will be recommended radiotherapy as part of their treatment.

 - Find out if there are any special parking spots available where you have radiotherapy.
 Sometimes parking spots are reserved, or parking fees reduced, for people having radiotherapy.

 - Talk to your breast care nurse or a member of the radiotherapy team about how to look after your skin during and after treatment.
-They will be able to recommend some mild soaps and creams or moisturisers that are suitable to treat radiotherapy burns.
+They will be able to recommend some mild soaps and creams or moisturisers that are suitable.
 Your breast care nurse can also help with dressings if you need them.

 - Wear soft cotton tops to reduce irritation to your skin.